enear/enear.github.com/_posts/2019-01-10-future-workloads.md

 ##### Explicitly implicitly

 We can improve on the above by typing our futures and thus marking them as blocking.
-This makes re utilization safer.
+This makes reutilization safer.

 ```
 val defaultExecutor: ExecutionContext =  scala.concurrent.ExecutionContext.Implicits.global